opconWizard/opcon-docs/docs/Files/Database-Information/OpCon-Database-Layout.md

   Column Name     Explanation                                                                                                  Data Type       Additional Information
   --------------- ------------------------------------------------------------------------------------------------------------ --------------- ------------------------
-  CONNECTIONID    This column contains the SQL Server SPIDs of the users\' connections to the database                         int (4)         None
+  CONNECTIONID    This column contains the SQL Server SPIDs of the users' connections to the database                         int (4)         None
   OPCONUSERNAME   This column contains the OpCon User Logins                                                                   varchar (512)   None
   SQLUSERNAME     This column contains the names of the SQL Server logins used to establish the connections to the database.   varchar (128)   None
   HOSTNAME        This column contains the host names of the machines at which the SQL Server connections originated.          varchar (128)   None